 1931 Scott All-Wave Superheterodyne Console Radio

-The Scott Custom-Built World Record Receiver is the precision instrument
+The Scott Custom-Built World Record Receiver is the precision

-that nothing short of absolute perfection in building
+determination that nothing short of absolute perfection in building

 can ever be productive of complete owner-satisfaction.

 physical and electrical dimensions and characteristics of every

 part and piece of wire in each individual Scott receiver are determined

 one by one - not to a tolerance - but to exactness, and made to

 match one another so perfectly that each completed Scott receiver

-will stand as a thoroughly qualified example
+will stand as a thoroughly qualified example of Scott precision,

-distinguishes Scott Custom-Built Radio from the ordinary.
+Scott Custom-Built Radio from the ordinary.

 bring in the greatest number of far distant stations!
 Superb, perfectly

 realistic tone!
 Positive selectivity!
 And for its absolute, unfailing